 - red streaks leading away from the bite

-- broken teeth embedded in the wound
+- broken animal teeth embedded in your wound

-- foreign objects embedded in the wound
+- foreign objects embedded in your wound

 - possible nerve and blood vessel damage